 Cytotoxic antibodies are directed against surface antigens of tumor cells.
 These antibodies can exert anti-tumor effects through complement fixation or by serving as a flag for destruction of tumor cells by T cells (antibody-dependent cell-mediated cytotoxicity).
 Another population of humoral antibodies, called enhancing antibodies (blocking antibodies), may actually favor rather than inhibit tumor growth.
 The mechanisms and relative importance of such immunologic enhancement are not well understood.
 Antibodies that deliver conjugated toxins to tumor cells to selectively target tumor cells are being tested.

 Although many tumors are eliminated by the immune system (and thus are never detected), others continue to grow despite the presence of TAAs.
 Several mechanisms have been proposed to explain this deficient host response to the TAA, including the following:

 Specific immunologic tolerance to TAAs in a process that involves antigen-presenting cells and suppressor T cells, possibly secondary to prenatal exposure to the antigen

-Suppression of immune response by chemical, physical, or viral agents (eg, helper T-cell destruction by HIV)
+Suppression of immune response by chemical, physical, or viral agents (eg, helper T-cell destruction by human immunodeficiency virus [HIV])

 Suppression of the immune response by cytotoxic drugs or radiation

-Suppression of the immune response by the tumor itself through various complex and largely uncharacterized mechanisms that cause various problems including decreased T, B, and antigen-presenting cell function, decreased IL-2 production, and increased circulating soluble IL-2 receptors (which bind and hence inactivate IL-2)
+Suppression of the immune response by the tumor itself through various complex and largely uncharacterized mechanisms that cause various problems including decreased T, B, and antigen-presenting cell function, decreased IL-2 production, generation of exhausted T cells, and increased circulating soluble IL-2 receptors (which bind and hence inactivate IL-2)

-Presence and activity of TAM-2 (M2) polarized cells, promoting tumor tolerance
+Presence and activity of TAM-2 (M2) polarized cells, myeloid-derived suppressor cells, and regulatory T cells promoting tumor tolerance